zhudotexe/kani/docs/customization.rst

     class LastFourKani(Kani):
         async def get_prompt(self):
             # calculate how many tokens we have for the prompt, accounting for the system prompt,
-            # always_include_messages, any tokens reserved by the engine, and the response
+            # always_included_messages, any tokens reserved by the engine, and the response
             remaining = self.max_context_size - self.always_len
             # working backwards through history...
             messages = []